Here’s a quick answer to the main question: No, a technical support call center is not the same as a help desk.

 It’s a common mistake to interchange the two terms because these units essentially have the same function—they answer queries from people to fix their technical problems.
 Certain aspects of their duties, however, separate them from each other.

-• Call centers answer the service requests of people outside an organization or basically, the customers.
+Call centers answer the service requests of people outside an organization or basically, the customers.

-• Help desks provide technical assistance to fellow employees of the company where they operate.
+Help desks provide technical assistance to fellow employees of the company where they operate.

 Similarities and connection to each other

 A tech support call center and a help desk can exist in the same company.
-They also require almost the same skill sets used in delivering customer service and technical support, but each of them excels at some areas over the other.
+They also require almost the same skill sets used in delivering customer service and technical support, but each of them excels in some areas over the other.

 On the other hand, technicians have a more diverse technical knowhow that is not limited to the company’s products.
 They fix, update, replace, or maintain any hardware and software that the organization and its employees use.
-For having a vaster understanding of technology, a help desk sometimes assist a technical support call center solve a customer’s problem that is beyond the agents’ expertise.
+For having a vaster understanding of technology, a help desk sometimes assist a technical support call center in solving a customer’s problem when it’s beyond the agents’ expertise.